a11ywatch/kayle/README.md

 View the [extension-test](kayle/tests/extension.ts) for an example on how to setup chrome with the generated extension.

-Currently we only have english support for extension.
+Currently we only have english support for extensions.
 We can add different locales for the generated scripts by manually adjusting the targets.

 If you want to test the extension use `yarn test:puppeteer:extension`.